-- Both the mean and median gender pay gaps have decreased, the median quite significantly. - A higher percentage of women received a bonus compared with the 12 months up to 5 April 2020, and a higher percentage of women are now in roles which attract a bonus. - The percentages of women in the lower-middle and upper-middle quartiles have increased, indicating that more women are in higher paid roles within the firm compared to 12 months ago; however, the percentage of men in the upper quartile has increased slightly, indicating that men are still more likely to be in the most highly-paid roles. - The numbers of men and women in the lower paid roles within the firm is fairly equal; in fact, there are now fewer women in the lower paid roles within the firm compared to 12 months ago.
+- Both the mean and median gender pay gaps have increased, the median quite significantly. - A lower percentage of women received a bonus compared with the 12 months up to 5 April 2021; however, a higher percentage of women than men are in roles which attract a bonus. - The percentages of women in the lower-middle andupper-middle quartiles are roughly the same as 12 months ago, indicating that women have remained in these higher paid roles within the firm; however, the percentage of men in the upper quartile has increased slightly, indicating that men are still more likely to be in the most highly-paid roles. - The numbers of men and women in the lower paid roles within the firm is fairly equal.

 The firm tends to focus on developing staff and where possible promote from within which means that, whilst applications are considered on their merit, they are dependent on the demographic available internally.
 Whilst the firm generally has an even split of male and female trainees, in London there are more male trainees which has disproportionate effect on the percentages as they progress as this is the firm's largest office.